Javanese people: Ancient Javanese kingdoms and empires

 Hindu and Buddhist influences arrived through trade contacts with the Indian subcontinent.
-Hindu and Buddhist - traders and visitors, arrived in the 5th century.
+Hindu and Buddhist — traders and visitors, arrived in the 5th century.
 The Hindu, Buddhist and Javanese faiths blended into a unique local philosophy.

-The cradle of Javanese culture is commonly described as being in Kedu and Kewu Plain in the fertile slopes of Mount Merapi as the heart of the Mataram Kingdom.
+The cradle of Javanese culture is commonly described as being in Kedu and Kewu Plain in the fertile slopes of Mount Merapi as the heart of the Mataram kingdom.
 The earliest Sanjaya and Sailendra dynasties had their power base there.
+Between the late 8th century and the mid-9th century, the kingdom saw the blossoming of classical Javanese art and architecture reflected in the rapid growth of temple construction.
+The most notable of the temples constructed are Kalasan, Sewu, Borobudur and Prambanan.
+The Java valley was home to thousands of Hindu temples that co-existed with Buddhist temples, most of which were buried in the massive eruption of Mount Merapi in 1006 AD.
+At its peak, the Javanese kingdom had become a dominant empire that exercised its power—not only in Java island, but also in Sumatra, Bali, southern Thailand, Indianized kingdoms of the Philippines, and the Khmer in Cambodia.
+Jayavarman II, a prince who had lived at the Sailendra court in Java, brought Javanese art and culture, including the concept of the devaraja, to Cambodia, laying the foundations for Khmer civilization.

 The centre of Javanese culture and politics was moved towards the eastern part of the island when Mpu Sindok (r.
 929–947) moved the capital of the kingdoms eastward to the valleys of the Brantas River in the 10th century CE.
 The move was most likely caused by the volcanic eruption of Merapi and/or invasion from Srivijaya.